Alex Murdaugh indicted on 22 federal counts for alleged financial schemes – KION546

 The second alleged scheme involved Murdaugh directing firm employees to make checks for settlement funds payable to Palmetto State Bank, federal prosecutors said.
 Murdaugh then gave those checks to Russell Laffitte, the bank’s one-time chief executive, and told Laffitte to use those funds to pay off Murdaugh’s loans and personal expenses.

-Laffitte is currently awaiting sentencing after being convicted last November on six charges.
+Laffitte is awaiting sentencing after being convicted last November on six charges.

 The indictment also accuses Murdaugh of conspiring with a second attorney – unnamed in the indictment but known to be Fleming, a close friend of Murdaugh’s – to sue himself on behalf of the family of his former housekeeper, who died after a fall at the Murdaugh home in 2018.
 The indictment refers to the housekeeper, Gloria Satterfield, by her initials.